ihh/wikimess/README.md

    - braces can be omitted in many situations where context is obvious, e.g. `^currency=&cap&plural$name` means the same as `^currency={&cap{&plural{$name}}}`
    - as a shorthand, you can use `$Nonterminal_name` as a shorthand for `&cap{$nonterminal_name}`, and `^Variable_name` for `&cap{^variable_name}`
    - similarly, `$NONTERMINAL_NAME` is a shorthand for `&uc{$nonterminal_name}`, and  `^VARIABLE_NAME` for `&uc{^variable_name}`
+   - as well as the Tracery syntax for nonterminals, i.e. `#symbol_name#` instead of `$symbol_name`, you can optionally use the Tracery modifier syntax, e.g. `#symbol_name.capitalize#` instead of `&cap{$symbol_name}`.
+However, there's currently no option to use the Tracery syntax for variables (which overloads variables and nonterminals in the same namespace), or Tracery's support for scoped variables.

 Wiki Messenger implements Bracery expansion as a web service, with nonterminal definitions as a RESTful resource.
 Special variables interpreted by Wiki Messenger include